ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ![reactive stream diagram](/images/reactive_stream_diagram.png)

 The Reactive Streams specification is designed for the various programming platforms (.NET, JVM, JavaScript) and network protocols.
-This specification is already implemented in particular:
+This specification is implemented, in particular: